Faouzi91/Faouzi91/README.md

 - 👋 Hi, I’m @Faouzi91
 - 👀 I’m interested in Software development
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m a Full-stack software Engineer (Spring Boot, Angular and Postgres)
 - 💞️ I’m looking to collaborate on opensource projects
 - 📫 How to reach me: aboubakarfaouzi@gmail.com

-Skilled in Python, Java, JavaScript and more...
+Skilled in Java, JavaScript, Python and more...

 <!---
 Faouzi91/Faouzi91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.